 In compliance with the provisions of Section 148 of the Companies Act,

-July 2014 had appointed M/s Joshi Apte & Associates, Cost Accountants as
+30, 2015 had appointed M/s Joshi Apte & Associates, Cost Accountants as

-Cost Auditors of the Company for the FY 2014-15.ln terms of the remuneration of the Cost Auditors has to be ratified by the
+Cost Auditors of the Company for the financial year 2015-16.
+In terms

+the remuneration of the Cost Auditors has to be ratified by the

 members.

-Acordingly, necessary resolution is proposed at the ensuing
+Accordingly, necessary resolution is proposed at the ensuing

 AGM for ratification of the remuneration payable to the Cost Auditors

-Pursuant to the requirement of Section 134 of the Companies Act,
+Pursuant to the requirement of Section 134 (3)(n)of the Companies Act,

-2013, the Company has already in place a Risk Management Plan.
+2013, the Company has already in place a Risk Management Policy.